Planning your own funeral

 - Who would you like to lead the service?
 A family member, a religious leader or celebrant?

-- Are they any poems, readings or prayers you want?
+- Are they any popular funeral readings, poems or prayers that you want?

 - Is there a specific family member or friend you would like to do a eulogy or reading?